SinnottTM/codeclan_w15_final_project_rw/README.md

   * Frequently visited or favorite places

   * Umbrella Disability groupings (VI for visual impairment, ID for intellectual disability etc.)
-    * NOTE: No specific disabling conditions for the sake of medical confidentiality.
+    * NOTE: No specific disabling conditions for the sake of medical confidentiality

   * Medication information
     * NOTE: does not need to include exact medications, use medication families instead (Anticonvulsants etc.) and medication form (Capsules etc.)

-  * Certain medications may require certain considerations (injections cannot typically be taken in a public setting outside of a crisis-situation, for example)

 * Basic map of Edinburgh/Scotland

-* Search bar for map (coffee shops, libraries etc.)
+* Search bar for map (Exact business names)

 * Allow users to highlight and save route of particular importance to them (workplace/family address etc.)

 -----------------------------------------------------------------------------

-## Extensions
+## Possible Extensions

 * Basic travel route calculator around Edinburgh/Scotland

+* Advanced Search bar for map (Business types, coffee shop etc.)

 * Abilities to leave reviews (with scores?) on premises and services for accessibility, professionality of staff etc.